Half-day,

 others who contact us to book for the same tour.

-Please realize that we have planned our schedules to optimize wildlife
+Please realise that we have planned our schedules to

 while